-2 Introduction
+Introduction

-The objectives of Task 3.2 are to "implement and validate a scalable computation model for Scalable Distributed (SD) Erlang using a combination of layering, controlling connection locality, and high-level process placement control".
-The lead participant is the University of Glasgow.
+The objectives of this technical report are to implement and validate a scalable computation model for Scalable Distributed (SD) Erlang using a combination of layering, controlling connection locality, and high-level process placement control.

-SD Erlang is implemented as a small conservative extension of distributed Erlang [REL12].
+SD Erlang is implemented as a small conservative extension of distributed Erlang [CTG+14].
 In distributed Erlang node connections and namespace are defined by both the node belonging to a global_group and by the node type, i.e. hidden or normal.
 A namespace is a set of names replicated on a group of nodes and treated as global in that group.
 Thus, if a node is free, i.e. it does not belong to a global_group, the connections and namespace only depend on the node type.
 A free normal node has transitive connections and common namespace with all other free normal nodes.
 A free hidden node has non-transitive connections with all other nodes and every hidden node has its own namespace.
-A
+A global_group node can belong to only one global_group and has transitive connections and common namespace with nodes that belong to the same global_group.
+The type of a global_group node - normal or hidden - only defines the types of connections with nodes outside its own global_group.
+Thus, a normal global_group node forms non-transitive visible connections with other nodes, and a hidden global_group node forms non-transitive hidden connections with other nodes.
+A global_group can also be one of the following two types: normal or hidden.
+Global_groups of both types may have normal and hidden nodes; however, in a hidden global_group all nodes act as hidden independently of the type they were started with.
+For example, in Figure 1.1 nodes N1, N2, N3, N5, N7, N8 are normal, and nodes H4, H6, H9 are hidden.
+Nodes N1, N2, N3 are in global_group G1, nodes H4, N5, H6 are in global_group G2, and nodes N7, N8, H9 are free.
+The lines between the nodes represent different types of connections, i.e. a solid line denotes a visible transitive connection, a wavy line denotes a non-transitive visible connection, and a dotted line denotes a non-transitive hidden connection.

 No. Grouping Type of Connections Namespace

 Distributed Erlang

 1 No grouping All-to-all connections Common

-2 Global_groups Transitive connections within a global_group, non-transitive connections Partitioned
+2 Global_groups Transitive connections within a global_group, Partitioned

-with other nodes
+non-transitive connections with other nodes

 Scalable Distributed Erlang

 3 No grouping All-to-all connections Common

-4 S_groups Transitive connections within an s_group, non-transitive connections with Overlapping
+4 S_groups Transitive connections within an s_group, non- Overlapping

-other nodes
+transitive connections with other nodes

-Table 1: Types of Connections and Namespace
+Table 1.1: Types of Connections and Namespace